Laurence Kaptain

 Laurence Kaptain (born 1952 in Elgin, Illinois, US) is an American symphonic cimbalom artist.
 He is dean of the College of Arts & Media University of Colorado Denver and has served as Dean of the Louisiana State University College of Music & Dramatic Arts, where he was a faculty member in the School of Music.
 Until 2009, he served as dean of Shenandoah Conservatory in Winchester, Virginia.
 From 2004 to 2006 he was director of the Schwob School of Music at Columbus State University in Columbus, Georgia.
+In 2014 he was named a fellow of Royal Society of Arts.